hpcugent/vsc-zk/README.md

     `./zkServer.sh start $PWD/zk.conf `

-Note: You should have Java installed to run Zookeeper.
+Note: You should have Java (JDK 6 or greater) installed to run Zookeeper.
+More information can be found in the zookeeper documentation

 ## Dependencies